IBPhilippov/basketball_results_prediction/README.md

 In any case, the json-key **must** be placed in the folder you downloaded from google.

-5. Change variables in environment.env accessing it in any convinient way.
+5. Change variables in environment.env accessing it in any convenient way.
 For example,
 ```nano environment.env```
 Before you fill it
 You need to insert your Google Cloud Platform project id after